yte-template-engine/yte/docs/main.md

 Variables can be passed via the `--variables` argument, or given as a `JSON` or `YAML` file using `--variable-file`.

+### Security

+YTE will not sandbox or restrict expressions given via `?`-expressions.
+Any kind of security measures have to be taken in the place where the library is used.
+Consequently, one should not directly pass user input into `?`-expressions without applying further measures like sandboxing the execution or static code analysis.

 ## Comparison with other engines

 Lots of template engines are available, for example the famous generic [jinja2](https://jinja.palletsprojects.com).